 Why estimate risk before risk controls?

 It is important to estimate risk before implementing risk controls for several reasons.
-First, without understanding the potential magnitude of the loss, it is difficult to determine whether the cost of the control is justified.
+First, without understanding the potential risk magnitude and of the loss, it is difficult to determine whether the cost of the control is justified.

 Second, different controls are effective at mitigating different types of risks, so it is important to have a clear understanding of the risks involved to choose an appropriate control.
 Finally, even after controls are implemented, some residual risk will always remain; by understanding the risks upfront, organizations can make informed decisions about how much residual risk they are willing to accept.

-As you design the device to mitigate risk, there are many factors to consider, such as some risk controls.
+As you design the device to mitigate risk, there are many factors to consider, such as some other risk mitigation controls.
 It is advisable for people unaware of risk control measures to keep them simple.

 Suppose an accident occurs and someone is injured, leading to a trial.
 In that case, it is much better to demonstrate that you decided to implement insulation on cables, an insulating cover on the device, and an earth connection instead of just earthed ground wire to reduce the chance of a fire.